Reaching your instances

 To manage the instances in your cloud you have four main options:

-The different methods are discussed below.
+We outline the different methods below.

 Floating IP

-A floating IP is a public, globally routed, IP address that maps 1:1 with an instance.
-It will use DNAT (destination NAT) in combination with security groups to allow traffic through the router from the internet.
-It is normally used for enabling services to be internet facing (reachable from the internet) but could just as well be used for managing instances (by simply enabling access to for instance SSH over the floating IP).
+It’s normally used for enabling services to be internet facing (reachable from the internet) but also works for managing instances (by enabling access to for example SSH to the floating IP).

 Client VPN